ddubson/react-webpack-starter/README.md

 [![Build Status](https://travis-ci.org/ddubson/react-webpack-babel.svg?branch=master)](https://travis-ci.org/ddubson/react-webpack-babel)

-# React / Babel / Webpack boilerplate project
+# React with Webpack Starter Kit

 This project serves to jumpstart anyone who wants to have React up and running in no time with all the Webpack and Babel configurations pre-built.
 Now with Redux!